abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![A color mixing poset](../04_order/color_mixing_poset.svg)

+If you go through it, you will notice a curious property of the join

+{: .theorem}

-If you go through it, you will notice that the join of any two colors is the color that they make up when mixed.
-Nice, right?
+> In the color-mixing order, the join of any two colors is the color that they make up when mixed.

 ![Join in a color mixing poset](../04_order/color_mixing_poset_join.svg)